 MIT fully expects that all students on Medical Leave who wish to return, including those on mandated leave, will do so.
 The student must submit documentation to return by June 15 for the Fall Semester or November 15 for the Spring Semester.

 Graduate Students: For graduate students, requests to return will be reviewed and acted upon by OGE, based on guidance from MIT Medical.
 The process for returning from an approved Medical Leave is similar to the process of initiating a leave.
-OGE requires two documents: a clinician’s letter stating that the student has substantially progressed in treatment and supporting the student’s return to studies and campus life and an academic program letter supporting the student’s return to the academic and research program.
+OGE requires two documents: an outside clinician’s letter stating that the student has substantially progressed in treatment and supporting the student’s return to studies and campus life and an academic program letter supporting the student’s return to the academic and research program.
+In order to protect confidentiality, medical letters of support should be sent to OGE, but any comprehensive medical records should be forwarded directly to MIT Medical and/or Student Mental Health and Counseling.
+Letters from outside providers are an important factor in the request to return, as is the assessment from MIT Medical.
 Ultimately the OGE’s main consideration will be whether the student is able to effectively and safely participate in campus life, with or without reasonable accommodations.